mohamedSabry0/appointments_app/README.md

 # 📖 Appointments App <a name="about-project"></a>

 This is the Appointments App, a web application built with Ruby on Rails, PostgreSQL, JavaScript, React, and Redux.
-It allows users to manage appointments and schedule appointments with service providers.
+It allows users to manage appointments and schedule appointments with engineers.

-## 📺 Live Demo <a name="live-demo"></a>

-...

 ## 🛠 Built With <a name="built-with"></a>